 - Supporting biofuel applications, where feedstock purity impacts engine performance and emissions.

-- Advancing sustainability, by verifying traceability and sustainable-certification metrics such as RSPO uptake.
+- Advancing sustainability, by verifying traceability and sustainable-certification standards set by the Roundtable on Sustainable Palm Oil (RSPO).

-Through analytical precision enabled by the N-EVAP, laboratories can achieve the consistency and throughput required to sustain Asia’s leading role in the global palm oil industry.
+Through analytical precision enabled by the N-EVAP, laboratories can achieve the consistency and throughput required to keep up with the global palm oil industry.

-Palm olein epoxidation workflows demand precise concentration of palm oil extracts prior to HPLC-MS/TOF.
-Conventional rotary evaporators are slow (20–30 min per sample), subject samples to uneven heating, risk thermal degradation of oxirane rings, and lack per-tube flow control—leading to variable final volumes and compromised reproducibility.
+Palm olein epoxidation workflows demand precise concentration of palm oil extracts prior to HPLC-MS/TOF [1].
+In terms of sample preparation, conventional rotary evaporators are slow, typically requiring 20 to 30 minutes per sample, and they lack per-tube flow control, which can lead to variable final volumes and reduced reproducibility [4].

 - Parallel, Individualized Flow Control: Twelve precision chrome-plated brass needle valves (4″ × 19 ga), each adjustable 0–10 L/min, allow sample-by-sample end-point tuning.
 This eliminates over- or under-evaporation and accommodates mixed-volatility batches without cross-contamination.

-- Uniform, Low-Temperature Water Bath: A stainless-steel, 550 W bath heats samples evenly up to 90 °C. Lower temperatures preserve oxirane rings and minimize side reactions documented above 70 °C.
+- Uniform, Low-Temperature Water Bath: A stainless-steel, 550 W bath heats samples evenly up to 90 °C. Allowing lower temperatures to be used for preservation of thermally sensitive analytes.

 - Front-Access, Spring-Tensioned Carousel: Circular rotating design secures 10–30 mm OD tubes (optional 5–16 mm holder) for effortless loading and retrieval, streamlining high-throughput workflows.